Monday, September 18, 2023

 What kind of medical tests are performed for overseas jobs?

-Medical exams may vary but usually involves any of the following procedures.
+Medical exams may vary, but usually involve any of the following procedures:.

 1. Review of medical history